TedHusted/awake/awake.md/awake.md

 “And we’re doing it?”

 “Yes, there will be an executive meeting with all six founders next week.
-For now, Emma, Ravi, and Adrian met with a Joanna Harman from OASA.
+For now, Emma, Ravi, and Adrian met with a Jill Kreuk from OASA.
 She’s going to help push through the patent application. ”

-“Harman … She might work with Noah.
+“Kreuk … She might work with Noah.
 Some kind of help desk on steroids.
-He’s mentioned her coming to the rescue.”
+He’s mentioned her coming to the rescue.
+She calls herself “The Jill of all Trades.”

 “I thought Noah couldn’t talk about this work.”

 “He doesn’t talk about it much, but still, sometimes, he vents.”

-Tessa set the salad down on the counter and pulled fish filets from the air fryer.
+Tessa set the salad down on the counter and pulled breaded  fish from the air fryer.

-“Lanie, Ally asked me to tell it a joke today.”
+“Lanie, Ally asked me to tell her a joke today.”

-“A joke.”
+“A joke?”

 “I was saying that I couldn’t believe Ally wasn’t real, and it said ‘Tell me a joke.’
 Then we talked about why some things are funny.”